 Tot Toppers & When I Grow Up Frequently Asked Questions

 Something got you stuck?
-I’m hoping to save you some time & hassle by answering a few FAQs right here.
+I’m hoping to save you some time & hassle by answering a few frequently asked questions right here.
 Please note that nothing mentioned here is a pattern error, please click here to view pattern errata.
 The first section is full of general questions that apply to a variety of patterns.
 Scroll down to view some questions that are specific to particular designs.
-I also like to recommended http://www.knittinghelp.com for highly informative videos of many many MANY different knitting techniques!
+I also like to recommended http://www.knittinghelp.com for free highly informative videos of many many MANY different knitting techniques!

 - Q. What does “work in pat” mean?

 - A. Work in pat is short for work in pattern.
 In most cases, it means simply to knit the knit stitches and purl the purl stitches.
 If you are working in an established stitch pattern where the wrong side is NOT a mirror of the right side, you should work from the chart or written out stitch pattern.

 - Q. What does the wrong side of an X2 stitch look like?

 - A. The X2 is my abbreviation for a twist, or crossover stitch which is a 2-stitch cable worked with no needle.
 Both stitches are worked as knit on the right side, so they should be purled on the wrong side.